nataliacza/nataliacza/README.md

-### Hello World ?
+### Loading...
 Persistent, ambitious, with sharp focus on details.
 I follow the principle „there is always a solution!”.

-I've started my programming journey with Python.
+I've started my programming journey with <b>Python</b>.
 During 280-hours bootcamp I've learned language syntax, whats going on with OPP, had a chance to meet new friends like Django, SQL and others.

 Few months later, I've noticed I'm working as Backend .NET Developer Intern.
 I've met another new friends like C#, EntityFramework, REST API, AutoMapper, LINQ, Scrum, Jira and many, many more!